Kur1sutaru/fantastic_databases_and_where_to_find_them/index.md

 # Case study: Exploratory *ACE2* analysis using multi-omic web tools

-This work is part of the article "Fantastic databases and where to find them."
+<div style="text-align: justify"> This work is part of the article "Fantastic databases and where to find them."
 To demonstrate how the tools mentioned above work, we chose a case study on ACE2, the Angiotensin I Converting Enzyme 2, an important enzyme related to  Covid-19 and Severe Acute Respiratory Syndrome.
-To evaluate the top tools provided in our study, we explore ACE2 data with the following databases and tools:
+To evaluate the top tools provided in our study, we explore ACE2 data with the following databases and tools: </div>

 Alternative splicing:
 * ASPicDB - <http://srv00.recas.ba.infn.it/ASPicDB/>